lynnpye/sl_triggers/README.md

 Fotogen's original sl_triggers effort is great and still works well.
 Plus I had already added some of these features (like the Keymapping and Top of the Hour event handling) to it.
 So what else is new in this updated version?

 - Extensible - It is very easy to expand functionality to add more operations to be available in your scripts with the new command libraries; Papyrus script developers can create their own .psc file with global functions to add new operations that will be available to any script run on the system
-- New script format - The original format used JSON which is conveniently supported in the Skyrim environment but not convenient for development; the new .ini format is easier to read and works conveniently with syntax highlighting for some of the features
+- New script format - The original format used JSON which is conveniently supported in the Skyrim environment but not convenient for development; the new .sltscript format is easier to read and works conveniently with syntax highlighting for some of the features
 - More than SexLab - I know, SexLab is the SL in SLT; but the framework supports any event to fire a script
 - ModEvent support for Script Execution - Mod authors can send mod events with a script name and SLT will run the script on the targeted Actor (or the Player if no target is available)
 - API support - You can also access the same features through an API if you prefer